 A recent study by WerkLabs confirms that working women are twice as likely as working men to consider quitting their stressful jobs in the next year.
 The study found 38% of participants report an impact on their work and well-being.

 Yet even if you’re in a miserable position right now, can it make any sense to resign amid a global pandemic?

 Experts predict that the global economy will be hurting for a long time.
 It might be years before unemployment rates reach pre-pandemic levels.

-If you have a job that’s causing you lots of stress, affecting your health negatively, and otherwise making you miserable, it’s important to remember you do have choices.
+If you have a job you hate or one that's causing you lots of stress, affecting your health negatively, and otherwise making you miserable, it’s important to remember you do have choices.

 It may not always feel that way, with bills looming and a mortgage or rent to pay.
 But there are several steps you can take to improve your situation.

 First off, it’s important to know what, exactly, is causing your job-related stress.

 - Are you burned out?

 - Are you being asked to perform a role you don’t have the qualifications for?

 - Is it impossible to work from home and simultaneously homeschool your kids with no personal space?